 - Paid holidays and vacation

 - Health insurance

 - Vision insurance

-- SIMPLE-IRA retirement plan
+- SIMPLE-IRA retirement plan with company match

 - Employee ownership opportunities